CiteBar

 Vitamin D deficiency is associated with depression

-Vitamin D deficiency contributes to depression 71%
+Vitamin D deficiency leads to weakened bone density 69%

-Vitamin D deficiency contributes to depression
+Vitamin D deficiency leads to weakened bone density

 © CiteBar 2021 - 2025